 Transparency is increased by making evaluation standards available and disclosing the results.
-In addition, there is a system of interviews between a person who evaluates and the person who is evaluated to ensure that they can communicate successfully.
+In addition, there is a system of interviews between an evaluator and the person who is evaluated to ensure that they can communicate successfully.

-During interviews, each staff member and his/her immediate superior are using Communication Sheets to ensure mutual awareness of the superior's expectations and are setting half-year goals.
+During interviews, each staff member and his/her immediate supervisor are using Communication Sheets to ensure mutual awareness of the supervisor's expectations and are setting half-year goals.
 Furthermore, feedback on progress is given for further ability development.